 BL2 — LED Backlight Illuminators

 Uniform backlight for component silhouette, lead pitch, body dimension, and nozzle grip verification.
-Eliminates surface reflectivity variables from dimensional measurement.
+Strips surface reflectivity variables out of dimensional measurement.

 DL3M — Miniature Spot LED Illuminators